Why do students come to counseling?

 When is the counseling office open and what about emergencies?

-The counseling office is located in the CAP Center which is open Monday through Friday from 9 am to 5pm.
-The counseling office is closed for appointments on school holidays, between terms, and on Fridays in the summer.
-In case of an emergency, students should call 911 or go to the St. Charles emergecy room; a social worker is on call through the emergency room.
+The counseling office is located in CAP Services and hours vary.
+In case of an emergency, students should call 911 or go to the St. Charles emergency room; a social worker is on call through the emergency room.

 How do you make an appointment or get more information?